rishabareekkal/Applications/Mini-Games/README.md

 # Mini-Games
 The Mini Games project with four mini games.
+(School group project)

 The four mini games are:
 - "Asteroid Avoid" where you drag your mouse around to avoid the asteroids.